Day 175 of Year Long Roadtrip Following Scenic Byways in the USA

 The average precipitation in Moab for May is 0.8 inches of rain…I think I witnessed most of it the last two days.
 Saturday, however, was simply glorious…sunny with a cool breeze.
-The weather and weekend invited plenty of visitors to the park.
+The weather and weekend invited plenty of visitors to the Arches National Park.
 It required some patience, quick reflexes, and geometry to snap photos of the arches without people in them.
 I understand wanting to stand beneath the arches to look up in awe, but enjoy them and move on so others can do the same.
 It seemed like one couple sat down for a picnic in the middle of an arch which left others waiting tirelessly for a photo without them in it!

 I believe I may have found a new, favorite…Delicate Arch.
 The pamphlet claimed the hike to the arch was best at sunset.
 Arriving first thing in the morning to see the snow capped mountains looming behind it or at a different angle to catch the moon between the arch was pretty spectacular.
 Even with twenty other people nearby, it was so serene and awesome at the same time.